tarcisio-marinho/RSB-Framework/README.md

 # RSB Framework

-Reverse Shell Backdoor is a framework to control infected machines
+Reverse Shell Backdoor is a framework to control infected machines with some cool interactions.

-[US]
-In this repository contains two programs.
-A backdoor and the user's interface. the backdoor need to be compiled sent to the victim and executed.
+It's capable of send files, run programs in the background, screenshot and shit.

+There are two versions of the code, the C and Python.
+If you want to learn about sockets and reverse connection, you should check it out.

+# Disclaimer

+This Framework musn't be used to harm/threat/hurt other person's computer.

+It's purpose is only to share knowledge and awareness about Computer virus/Operating Sistems/Programming,  made for learning and awareness about secutiry.

+The program isn't complete nor all the funcionalities are working.

 # What's a backdoor ?

 Backdoor is a computer virus popular known as trojan horse.
 It work's as a reverse shell to victim computer.
+So the attacker maintains access to victim computer after the bridge with some system vulnerability exploitation.

 # How to use ?

 First the victim should run the backdoor compiled in the computer.
 Then when the attacker run the servidor.py he shall get a reverse connection to the victim comuter.

-Victim:
+**Victim:**

     python backdoor.py

-Attacker:
+**Attacker:**

     python servidor.py

  # Uses
-     It can be used to control the victim computer with de reverse shell.
+ - It can be used to control the victim computer with a reverse shell.
-     Also you can send and download files to the victim computer Get persistence -> Even if the victim shutdown the computer, the backdoor will continue working.
-     Execute other programs or virus in the victims computer.
+ - Also you can be used to controll your own computer without being home!
+ - Send and download files, run programs.

 # Backdoor features :